Jockey Challenge: About Hong Kong Jockey Challenge

-The Hong Kong Jockey Club launched its own version of Jockey Challenge for the Hong Kong market on 20 April 2008..
+The Hong Kong Jockey Club launched its own version of Jockey Challenge for the Hong Kong market on 20 April 2008.

 Jockey Challenge was also available as an "inplay" bet type.
-This means that punters could place bets up to the half way point of a race meeting, with the odds adjusted to reflect the winning chance of each individual selection throughout the day.
+This means that punters could place bets up to the halfway point of a race meeting, with the odds adjusted to reflect the winning chance of each individual selection throughout the day.